 Robert Kirkman: Yeah, it's always difficult.
 It's very hard for me to come to grips with the fact that I'm never going to write another Abraham or Glenn story.
 Or the fact that I haven't been writing Tyrese or Axel, or even Shane who died very early on or Lori.

-Both Charlie and I grow attached these characters and it affects us the same way it affects the readers.
+Both Charlie and I grow attached to these characters and it affects us the same way it affects the readers.
 When I'm writing scripts, I actually do become upset and sometimes it's nerve-wracking because I plot everything out and I know what's coming.
 When I'm actually writing the script, I'm experiencing the story in real time to some extent.

 When Charlie reads the scripts, he likes to keep things vague, so he doesn't ask questions about what's coming up.
-He gauges the series based on his reading of the script and how he experience it.
+He gauges the series based on his reading of the script and how he experiences it.
 He's able to experience it fresh and it helps him move forward.
 It's very emotional for all of us.

 Looking ahead, do you know how you want Rick's story to end?
 If the series continues 10 or 20 years, and it always follows Rick, the stories would not have the same impact because readers would always know that Rick will survive.
 I've heard you say in the past that Rick could die at any time.
 Is that still the case?